davemh/diy-animation-scan-aligner/README.md

 GNU General Public License v3.0

 ## Roadmap
 For now, this is a command-line tool that has only been tested and shown to work with _blank_ pages.
 The next step is to get feedback from beta testers using scans of 3-hole-punches pages with fully animated linework, and see what bugs pop up.
+I'm also in the process of making a GUI for the MacOS version.
+In the interest of shipping a working version, this MacOS version may launch without the preview and debug features.